 With a range of monuments, monasteries and history-filled fortresses, families can explore the culture of Serbia at length.
 Besides the unique architecture, the country also offers expats the chance to get out into nature and explore the beautiful and serene landscape with hikes into impressive canyons and among interesting rock formations.
 In Belgrade, many tourist attractions offer insight into the city, and playrooms for the young ones are always popular here.

 Serbia has a continental climate in the north with cold, dry winters and warm, humid summers.
 To the south, the climate becomes rather Mediterranean, with hot, dry summers and milder, rainy winters and heavy snowfall in the mountains.

 While Serbia's limited infrastructure can be frustrating for new arrivals, patience will reveal a charming country off the beaten path.
 Friendly locals, fascinating history and breathtaking natural features, paired with a low cost of living make Serbia worth it for any hardened expat.

 Population: About 8.7 million

 Neighbouring countries: Serbia is bordered by Hungary to the north, Romania and Bulgaria to the east, North Macedonia to the south, Montenegro to the southwest, Bosnia and Herzegovina to the west, and Croatia to the northwest.

-Geography: The southern half of Serbia is mostly mountainous, while the north of the country is characterised by fertile plains.
+Geography: The southern half of Serbia is mostly mountainous, while fertile plains characterise the north of the country.

 Political system: Unitary dominant-party parliamentary constitutional republic